 The order prescribes procedures for computing an optimum supply and preliminary and final percentages that establish the amount of tart cherries that can be marketed throughout the season.
-The regulations apply to all handlers of tart cherries that are in the regulated Districts within the production area.
+The regulations apply to all handlers of tart cherries that are in the regulated districts.
 Tart cherries in the free percentage category may be shipped immediately to any market, while restricted percentage tart cherries must be held by handlers in a primary or secondary reserve, or be diverted in accordance with § 930.59 of the order and § 930.159 of the regulations, or used for exempt purposes (to obtain diversion credit) under § 930.62 of the order and § 930.162 of the regulations.
-The regulated Districts for the 2007-08 season are: District one-Northern Michigan; District two-Central Michigan; District four-New York; District seven-Utah; and District eight-Washington.
-Districts three, five, and six (Southwest Michigan, Oregon, and Pennsylvania, respectively) will not be regulated for the 2007-2008 season.
+The regulated Districts for this season are: District one-Northern Michigan; District two-Central Michigan; District three-Southern Michigan; District four-New York; District seven-Utah; and District eight-Washington.
+Districts five, six and nine (Oregon, Pennsylvania, and Wisconsin, respectively) will not be regulated for the 2008-2009 season.

 The order prescribes under § 930.52 that those districts to be regulated shall be those districts in which the average annual production of cherries over the prior three years has exceeded six million pounds.
 A district not meeting the six million-pound requirement shall not be regulated in such crop year.
-Because this requirement was not met in the Districts of Southwest Michigan, Oregon, and Pennsylvania, handlers in those districts would not be subject to volume regulation during the 2007-2008 crop year.
+Because this requirement was not met in the Districts of Oregon, Pennsylvania, and Wisconsin handlers in those districts would not be subject to volume regulation during the 2008-2009 crop year.